Sport in London: Football

 London clubs are able to charge higher ticket prices than clubs in other parts of the country (particularly for corporate facilities), and this has swung English football's balance of power towards London.
 Before Chelsea's recent rise in fortunes, the two highest profile London clubs were Arsenal and their long-standing North London rivals Tottenham, both of whom were considered to be members of English football's "big five" for most of the post-war period.
-The 2025–26 Premier League features seven London clubs: Arsenal, Brentford, Chelsea, Crystal Palace, Fulham, Tottenham, and West Ham United.
+The 2025–26 Premier League featured seven London clubs: Arsenal, Brentford, Chelsea, Crystal Palace, Fulham, Tottenham, and West Ham United.

 As of the 2025–26 season, there are seven London clubs in the fully professional Football League (the three divisions below the Premier League), namely AFC Wimbledon, Barnet, Bromley, Charlton Athletic, Leyton Orient, Millwall, and Queens Park Rangers.
 There are also numerous London clubs playing outside the top four divisions of English football, one or two of which are fully professional and many of which are part-time professional.
 Hackney Marshes in east London, home to many amateur sides, is reportedly the single largest collection of football pitches in the world.